lumapps/lumapps-extensions-templates/docs/customizations-api/javascript/api.md

 | `onClose`      | Callback to be executed once the modal is closed.                                                        | No           | `function () => void`    | `undefined`   |
 | `size`         | Size of the component.                                                                                   | No           | [`Size`](#size)          | `Size.m`      |

+**IMPORTANT:** The Dialog component is meant to be used only one time during the life cycle of a user's session.
+Meaning that this Dialog will be displayed, the user will close it, and the Dialog will not display again during the user's session.
+Reusing a Dialog and displaying it multiple times once it has already been closed is not supported.

 #### Skeletons

 Skeleton are primitives shapes which mimic a piece of content in a recognizable way.
 It communicate loading states.
 There are three variants: